Better Body Step #1

 However, we do recommend private and duet sessions every now and then so that you stay sharp on your technique as the smaller the group the more individual attention you will receive.

-For even faster results, add a Group Class (Mat, Yoga, Barre) to the Mix for a real Better Body Blast.
+For even faster results, add a Group Class (Mat or Yoga) to the Mix for a real Better Body Blast.
 Don't stop and keep your sessions consistent.
 You will see results in 6 weeks

 See below for a in-depth explanation of how to progress with your Pilates.